Cast your mind back to when you were growing up—what was Saturday or Sunday morning like?

 Did you used to spend hours in front of Nickelodeon or Cartoon Network?

-But before you rush off to tune your TV to KiKa and Toon TV or find a website for streaming, we need to start off right at the beginning.
-If you haven’t watched German cartoons before it’s a good idea to take it easy to begin with and set out with English subtitles until you’re at the top of your listening game.
+But before you rush off to tune your TV to KiKa or TOON TV Germany, we need to start right at the beginning.
+If you haven’t watched German cartoons before, it’s a good idea to try German cartoons with English subtitles to start with until you’re at the top of your listening game.

 It may sound like I’m trying to send you back to Kindergarten by suggesting you watch kids’ TV, but there is a method behind all this madness.

 Actually, sending you back to Kindergarten might not be a bad idea, especially if you’re fairly new to learning German.
 Most cartoons are aimed at a young audience, so the language used in them can be really simple and spoken at a reasonable pace.
 Thanks to the clarity of the language you’ll be able to hear each and every word being said.

 This makes cartoons a great place for beginners to fine tune their listening skills.
 What’s more, the simple grammar constructs will be easy enough to follow, ensuring you can strengthen your knowledge of the language basics before moving onto advanced aspects.

 Advanced learners shouldn’t be put off by thinking cartoons are too easy—there’s actually a great choice of cartoons out there that are aimed at a more mature audience too!

 Keep a vocabulary list!
 I know we say this whether you’re streaming a German show on Netflix, reading the latest YA novel, or even listening to the current hits, but it really is a valuable exercise.
 Note down any words and phrases that you don’t understand and keep returning to it.
 Do everything you can to memorize these words—use flashcards, for instance—so that they end up stuck in your head for good.